WalkingNL/Translation/note.md

 #### the first usage
     The Federal Reserve Reform Act of 1977, which requires the Fed to direct its policies toward achieving maximum employment and price stability and report regularly to Congress.
 The act also required Senate confirmation for the chair and vice chair of the Board of Governors `while` limiting their terms to four years.
 In this passage, the meaning of the word `while` represents what is the same meaning as the phrase `at the same time as`.

+somewhat

+The NBER's definition emphasizes that a recession involves a significant decline in economic activity that is spread across the economy and lasts more than a few months.
+In our interpretation of this definition, we treat the three criteria—depth, diffusion, and duration—as somewhat interchangeable.